Personal Finance for People in Recovery From Substance Use Disorder

 Addiction can affect people of all backgrounds.
 It can strain your health and wellness, including your physical, mental, emotional, spiritual and financial health.
 While addiction may have disrupted your efforts toward financial wellbeing, you can be successful at building and strengthening your finances.

-The Annual Cost of Addiction
+The Annual Cost of Substance Addiction

 While it can be hard to measure the emotional impact of drug and alcohol addiction, the economic cost of addiction to the country adds up to $740 billion annually.
 This includes the costs in related crime, lost work productivity and health care, according to the National Institute of Drug Abuse.

 For people who have a substance use disorder, the costs can make an immediate and dramatic impact on their lives.
 Using alcohol as an example, if you drank heavily every night (an average of 4 drinks a night) at an average cost of $3 a drink, you’d spend more than $4,300 a year.
 That’s the cost of a used car, and after five years of this behavior, it can be the cost of a new car.
 The use of other illicit drugs could cost double that, with a gram of cocaine averaging $150 a gram in the U.S., according to the 2018 National Drug Assessment.
 Heroin is the most expensive at more than $900 a gram.
 Some drug-related habits can hit more than $10,000 a year.